 Loaf-tanning salon lies?

 Ever walked into a supermarket and caught the aroma of what seems to be just-made bread?
-What if I told you that, in many cases, the products were manufactured a long time ago, in a factory far far away, and merely re-baked in-store?
+What if I told you that, in many cases, the products were in fact manufactured a long time ago, in a factory far far away?

 Shocked?
 Join the Real Bread Campaign today!